AnthonieWeyland/UltraBlue/README.md

 # UltraBlue
-Seeker bot for flagged web3 projects, to give analysis on and data
+Seeker bot for flagged web3 projects, to give analysis and data